syncfusion-content/xamarin-docs/Xamarin/Accordion/Accessibility.md

 ---
 layout: post
-title: Automation in Xamarin Accordion Control | Syncfusion
+title: Accessibility in Xamarin Accordion control | Syncfusion
-description: Describes about setting automation id to accordion for automation framework to find and interact with control inner elements.
+description: Learn here all about Accessibility support in Syncfusion Xamarin Accordion (SfAccordion) control and more.
 platform: Xamarin
 control: Accordion
 documentation: ug